William Rycroft: Early military career

+First World War

 He fought in the First World War, which began in the summer of 1914, and was mentioned in dispatches seven times for his service throughout the conflict.
-After serving as an assistant quartermaster general from 20 August, he was promoted to the temporary rank of brigadier general and succeeded William Hickie as deputy adjutant and quartermaster general of II Corps of the British Expeditionary Force on 30 September.
-Promoted to the permanent rank of major general in June 1915, he was then made general officer commanding of the 32nd Division 1915–16, a Kitchener's Army formation which he led during the Battle of the Somme in the second half of 1916.
+After serving as an assistant quartermaster general from 20 August, he was promoted to the temporary rank of brigadier general and succeeded William Hickie as deputy adjutant and quartermaster general (DAAG) of II Corps of the British Expeditionary Force on 30 September.

+Promoted to the substantive rank of major general in June 1915 "for distinguished service in the Field", he was then made general officer commanding (GOC) of the 32nd Division.
+He commanded the division, a Kitchener's Army formation composed largely of Pals battalions from over the British Isles, from late June 1915 onwards.
+He led the division on the Western Front later in the year and saw particularly fierce fighting during the Battle of the Somme in July 1916, including on the first day on the Somme on 1 July.

+On 1 August 1917 he succeeded Major General Travers Clarke as DQMG of the British Salonika Army.

 He was major general of administration in the Army of the Black Sea 1918–20, then major general in command of administration with Irish Command from June 1920, when he took over from Major General Felix Ready, until 1921.

+Post-war and final years

 A year later he retired from the army and served as governor of North Borneo from 1922 until his death in November 1925, at the age of 64.
 After his death, his predecessor Aylmer Cavendish Pearson took over the governorship for the second time.